 UA represents approximately 1,900 faculty on campus including tenure-track and non-tenure-track instructional faculty, adjuncts, librarians, research faculty, and postdoctoral scholars.
 Law school faculty, EC Cares faculty, and faculty in a supervisory role (mostly department heads and primary investigators) are excluded from the bargaining unit.

-UO and UA agree to contract extension
+UO and UA Negotiations Update

 UO and UA have reached an agreement regarding career faculty employment strengthens career faculty employment at the university by moving to an expectation of continued employment.